These policies govern access, use, and resources on all HPC systems managed by the UA's University Information Technology Services (UITS).

 Send Submissions To:

-Please submit copies of dissertations, reports, preprints, and reprints in which HPC is acknowledged to: firstname.lastname@example.org
+Please submit information about dissertations, reports, preprints, and reprints in which HPC is acknowledged in a support ticket

 The University of Arizona's High Performance Computing (HPC) clusters tend to be a set of standard nodes and associated storage.
 There are additional nodes to meet specific needs like large memory or GPU's.
 For researchers who need compute resource beyond the standard allocation, and who have funding available, we encourage 'buy-in' of additional compute nodes.